Project-Vocaloid-Lead-Sheets/vocaloid-lead-sheets/README.md

 # Project Vocaloid Lead Sheets

-Lead sheets of vocaloid music, for musicians to jam or learn.
+Lead sheets of Vocaloid music, for musicians to jam or learn.
 This is similar to / inspired by [VGLeadSheets.com](https://www.vgleadsheets.com/), but it is a separate project from VGLS, organized by a different community.